parjinderpannu/goservice2/README.md

 - private mod mirrors config: either go to github or some stuff go to google (privacy concern)
 - GOPRIVATE variable
-- GONOPROXY means don't go to mod mirror but go direct go env
+- GONOPROXY means don't go to mod mirror but go direct

+go env
 GOPROXY

+mvsAlgorithm
+dependency A needs indirect dep..
+D
+D 1.9
+go.mod of A shares that D 1.2
+we need to look for go sum mod using cmd: go list mod scenario : A1.4 -> D1.2 scenario : B1.6 -> D1.4
+we have to choose one version of D therefore go choose D1.4 Remove scenario : B1.6 -> D1.4
+But now we are left with D1.4 not D1.2

+what if you want to use D1.9 cmd:: go get to update to latest latest of direct scenario : A1.6 -> D1.7
+NOTE: we only have to test our own test not of dependencies author : likes to get latest of everything